 Sunbathers flock to these sandy shores on a hot summer day while surfers rub elbows with each other to capitalize on the Pacific’s signature waves.

-If the stars align, it is possible to see shipwrecks, dolphins, whales, and sea lions along the coastline.
+If the stars align, you can see shipwrecks, dolphins, whales, and sea lions along the coastline.

 San Francisco’s most famous beaches—Crissy Field, Bakers Beach, and Marshalls Beach—all have outstanding views of the Golden Gate Bridge, but the Lands End hike is recommended if you want to visit three other beaches in one terrific hike.